 Do not deliberately misunderstand me – in no way am I suggesting that a woman who is drunk or sober and is sexually assaulted is responsible for what happens to her.
 But rape is not the same as getting drunk and wanting to have sex with someone you might not otherwise want to have sex with.
 Rape is not the same as choosing to sleep with someone you don’t particularly want to sleep with.
 Conflating true sexual assault with drunken sex and uncomfortable or bad sex is intellectually and morally dishonest, and it is heinously disrespectful to the many women who are truly raped.
 And there is a lot of grey area between all of these things.
 But as far as the Me Too movement is concerned, they could be one and the same.
 Feel weird the next day?
 He’s not as cute or funny later on?
 Didn’t really want to give that blow job but did it anyway?
 You were assaulted.
+You are survivor.
 Full stop.
 And so the gravity of sexual assault is diminished when it begins to include anything and everything not verbally and enthusiastically consensual, and the agency and decision-making capacity of women is diminished when we insist they cannot make the distinction for themselves.

-In no other area as their sexual behavior do we treat women as though they are so infantile and men as though they are so evil.
+In no other area besides their sexual behavior do we treat women as though they are so infantile and men as though they are so evil.
 We know that people text and drive, so we create laws insisting that we wear our seatbelts.
 We know that people steal, so we lock our doors and keep our valuables out of our back pockets.
 To tell young women that they are free to ignore the risk or predators or even the poor decisions of otherwise decent but drunk young men is stupid and dishonest.
 To insist that a man is always a perpetrator of a later-regretted encounter if both parties are equally intoxicated is a disgrace to logic and human decency.
 And to encourage carelessness in face of the fact that eager and willing rapists exist in the world is to knowingly put someone in the path of danger.

 Furthermore, insisting that women only have sexual agency under certain situations including complete sobriety, that consent must be obtained using specific magic words, that we may shame and disgrace non-compliant people into acceptable behavior – is an attitude that creeps into the same territory as religious barricading of women’s sexuality.
-Women are competent and capable and know what happens to their decision-making processes when they take shot after shot of tequila at a frat party.
+Women are competent and capable and know what happens to their decision-making processes when they take shot after shot of tequila.
 Women can and should be trained and trusted to know and speak their own minds.
 Adults need not utter “Do you actively and happily consent to me putting my mouth on your genitals?” before engaging in consensual activity.
 The Me Too movement does women no favors by removing their agency and competency and placing all the blame on the men.

-All of these problems are serious, and we should take them seriously.
 The Me Too movement has a significant place in our culture only as long as it serves to improve behavior, facilitate conversation, and prevent bad things from happening.
 Otherwise, what’s the point?
 If we justifiably drag the assholes who harass and assault women into the public sphere to make an example of them, but then sacrifice all of our principles by refusing to exercise discernment and restraint, we impale ourselves on our own sword.
 In many ways, the Me Too movement has arrived at this point, and it does itself an enormous discredit by carrying on without regard to honesty, fairness, and the grey area that surrounds all human behaviors – especially those as highly charged as sex.

 Me Too is a movement based on moral principles.
 It cannot make the impact it needs to make by disregarding some important principles in pursuit of others.
 Everybody has a role in the conversation, and everybody bears some responsibility for the fact that we’ve gotten to this point.
 Everybody must continue to take responsibility if we are to move forward in a way that makes sure that the Me Too movement is not in vain.